-Jim is the chief information officer for Ramsey County.
+Jim is the Founder and CEO of IT Mentor Group LLC, an IT executive consulting company that helps CIOs and other IT leaders with strategic planning and organizational development.
 He graduated from the University of Minnesota MS program in scientific & technical communication in 2014.
 His capstone project was an examination of 'The Usability of Open Source Software' using GNOME as an example (GNOME is an open source software desktop environment for Linux) and he remains active in open source usability.
 In 1994, Jim founded and is project coordinator for FreeDOS, an open source version of the DOS operating system.
 He also advises the Outreachy Program in mentoring usability testing of GNOME.
 Connect with Jim on LinkedIn.

 A native of Japan, Aki Ito is an experienced localization professional who has worked in the industry since 1996 in sales, operation management, and consulting.
 Aki has served as a member and chair of the board of directors of the Globalization and Localization Association (GALA).
 He served as the team interpreter for the Colorado Rockies in 2000.
 He currently serves on the editorial board for MultiLingual magazine.
 Prior to his involvement in the localization industry, Aki was an account executive at Dell in the United States and Japan, selling personal computers and networking solutions to multinational companies for their worldwide implementations.
 Aki has an MBA in international marketing and a BA in international relations.